Recidvst/scrambling-letters/README.md

 [![license](https://img.shields.io/github/license/recidvst/scrambling-letters.svg)]()

 # Scrambling Letters
-A lightweight javascript library for scrambling letters within a piece of text, giving a nice decoding effect.
+> A lightweight javascript library for scrambling letters within a piece of text, giving a nice decoding effect.

 Loops through any elements with the relevant selector or data attribute and scrambles the letters randomly for a couple of seconds before returning them one by one to their original state.

 [Demo Page](https://recidvst.github.io/scrambling-letters 'Scrambling Letters demo')

-To-do:
-- Test suite.
-- Better handling of nested tags?

 ## Get Scrambling Letters